m8ke/aircloud/README.md

 Although AirCloud prioritizes privacy when sharing files between peers, for additional security you should consider using a (self-hosted) VPN and user-agent spoofing at the operating system level.
-Since we haven't implemented [metadata removal](https://emmatrowbridge.github.io/Excuse-Me-Your-Data-Is-Leaking/2025/05/27/Exposed-by-Metadata.html), we recommend to sanitize files, images etc. before sending.
+Since we haven't implemented [metadata removal](https://emmatrowbridge.github.io/Excuse-Me-Your-Data-Is-Leaking/2025/05/27/Exposed-by-Metadata.html), we recommend to sanitize files, images etc., before sending.

 ## Support